se-edu/rcs/README.md

   * In the PR description, include `Fixes #{issue_number}` e.g. `Fixes #123`<br>
     Reason for the above: It instructs GitHub to close the issue automatically when your PR is merged.
+* When the PR is ready, add a comment with the text `Ready for review`.

 -----------------------------------------------------------------------------------------------------
 # Contributors